Southsea: Transport links

 Hovertravel operates a regular hovercraft service to Ryde on the Isle of Wight from Southsea seafront.

 In 1898 a railway branch called the Southsea Railway was opened from platform 3 at Fratton Station, terminating at East Southsea Station (near to The Strand).
 Two unstaffed halts were added at Albert Road and Jessie Road/Devonshire Avenue.
 The line was not able to compete with the Portsmouth corporation tram services.
 It was closed in 1914 and never re-opened.
 The line itself and the station have since been demolished and replaced with houses.
-Southsea is now served by stations at Fratton and Portsmouth and Southsea station and on to Portsmouth Harbour (also called The Hard), with regular trains to London Waterloo.
+Southsea is now served by stations at Fratton and Portsmouth and Southsea station and on to Portsmouth Harbour (also called The Hard), with regular trains to London Waterloo and London Victoria.

 There is a Hayling Island Ferry service linking Eastney and Ferry Point, on Hayling Island.